-Graduate certificate programs in the specific field of biometrics may be more common than programs at the bachelor's degree level, but online options could be rare.
-Instead, students may be interested in online graduate certificate programs in related fields, like information security.
-A bachelor's degree in a related field is typically required for admission to such programs.
+Graduate certificate programs in the specific field of biometrics are more common.
+Students may also enroll in one-semester graduate certificate programs in related fields, like information security.
+A bachelor's degree in a related field is required for admission to such programs.

 Bachelor of Science Programs Covering Biometrics

 Undergraduate biometric systems or biometric security programs are extremely uncommon, but may be found through computer science and electrical engineering departments.
-Data mining, pattern recognition, the foundations of security and the legal implications of privacy are commonly taught in these 4-year programs.
-Applicants are required to have completed high school prior to matriculation.
+Data mining, pattern recognition, the foundations of security, and the legal implications of privacy are commonly taught in these programs.

 - Database design